-- 1. How are bulkheads different than baffles? - 2.
-Should a tank vehicle take curves, on ramps, or off ramps at the posted speed limits? - 3.
+- 1. How are bulkheads different than baffles? - Should a tank vehicle take curves, on-ramps or off-ramps at the posted speed limits? - 3.
 How are smooth bore tankers different to drive than those with baffles? - 4.
 What three things determine how much liquid you can load? - 5.
 What is outage? - 6.
 How can you help control surge? - 7.
 What two reasons make special care necessary when driving tank vehicles?

-These questions may be on the test.
-If you can't answer them all, re-read Section 8.
+These questions may be on your test.
+If you are unable to answer them all, re-read subsection 8.